Rangkaian Ketiga: Setup

+Acquisition by RTM and closure

 In March 1975, it was announced that satellite connections would be installed in August in Kuantan and Kota Kinabalu, the capitals of the two Borneo states.
 This enabled RTM1 to be broadcast across all of Malaysia.
 Consequently, Radio Televisyen Malaysia bought the television station from the Sabah government and added Sarawak to its coverage area.

 Network Three started broadcasting in colour in 1980.
 The colour broadcast aired a restricted number of imports seen in Peninsular Malaysia.
 Imports shown on Network Two were often skipped, limiting to the ones seen on Network One.
 The service aired an uncensored version of The Monte Carlo Show in 1981, which ended up having cuts on Network One.

 When Malaysia unified its timezone on 1 January 1982, the airtime of the channel was reduced from two hours (6pm to 8pm) to just 45 minutes (6:10pm to 6:55pm).
 The news bulletin, which aired at 7:40pm, was moved to 6:40pm.
 In order to ramp up collaborations between both sides of Malaysia, more Sabah programmes would be seen on the Kuala Lumpur networks.
 The only non-news programmes were limited to Intisari (Sabah) and Rampai Kenyalang (Sarawak).
 The move received criticism because the prior two-hour slot aired cartoons and foreign series, and that programming aimed at children aired at an earlier slot, much to the dissatisfaction of the target audience.

 In May 1982, RTM announced that TV2 would start broadcasting in Sabah and Sarawak from 31 August 1983.
 The Rangkaian Ketiga network was used to rebroadcast TV2 from that date, causing local programming to be reduced (airing only one hour a day as of December 1984), before finishing in 1985.
 On 16 December 1984, the Sabah State Government appealed to the federal government, telling RTM to delay the decision to close the network.
 Without the network, relations between the ethnic people of the two states would not be closer, due to the poor communication facilities at the time.
 It was proposed that TV2 would air a substitute news bulletin for the region in place of the Tamil bulletin shown in West Malaysia, and that more programmes from the two states should be seen on the two national networks.

+Rangkaian Ketiga ceased broadcasting on 1 August 1985, with RTM2 took over its broadcast expansion in East Malaysia.
 Since the channel's closure, the Sabah centre of RTM has not produced its own television programmes, limiting instead to the rebroadcast of the national networks from Kuala Lumpur.

 RTM planned to relaunch the East Malaysia channel with the introduction of digital terrestrial television, but the plan was scrapped in favour of TV Okey.
-The concept was later given to a private company to establish the basis of what would become TV Sarawak.
+The concept was later given to a private company called the Sarawak Media Group (SMG) to establish the basis of what would become TV Sarawak.